JupiterOne/node-cdx-bom/README.md

 The discovered packages that remain are, therefore, required.
 These are marked as such by setting the property `scope: 'required'` for each of the BOM `components[]`.

+## Environment Variables

+To override the location of the ignored deploy dir, set the IGNORE_DIR variable.